xlink-network/xlink-docs/getting-started/campaigns.md

 ## What are XLink Campaigns

 Welcome to the **Campaigns**!
 XLink campaigns are special events where users can participate in various actions on supported blockchains to earn rewards.
-These actions typically involve interacting with the XLink bridge, such as staking tokens, adding liquidity, or bridging assets between chains.
+These actions typically involve interacting with many different actors in the STACKS ecosystem, like the XLink bridge, and use them to accomplish different challenges.
 Campaigns offer great opportunities to earn **ALEX**, **LiSTX**, **XLink Points**, and other project-specific tokens as rewards.

-Each campaign may have different requirements and actions to complete, but they all aim to incentivize user participation and enhance Bitcoin DeFi ecosystems.
+Each campaign involves different requirements and actions, and all aim to incentivize user participation and strengthen user confidence in the Bitcoin DeFi ecosystem.
 Below, we'll explore the rewards you can earn and some tips on how to maximize your participation.

 ## How do XLink Campaigns work